mohdhaidar/start-stop-azurevm-via-alert-webhook/README.md

 # Start / Stop Azure VMs via Alert Webhook

 This runbook starts or stops tagged or all VMs via Azure Alert Webhooks.
 Uses Managed Identity for Authentication.
-Useful for cases where Azure Autoscale cannot be used.
+Useful for cases where VMs need to be preserved and turned on/off as needed, as an alternative to Autoscale.

 Use Case examples:
 * Start all/group of VMs when an alert is triggered.
-E.g. when metric value exceeds a threshold, start a group of VMs to add them to processing pool.
+E.g. when metric value exceeds a threshold, start a group of VMs to add them to server pool.
 * Stop all/group of VMs when an alert is resolved
 * Start/Stop groups of VMs based on separate metric thresholds.